"The Eyeball Kid" -

 or "Coldplay")

-and sweeping. (not "Sooty
+(not "Sooty

 & Sweep"ing